 Photography workflow — How to organise, find and not lose your digital images

-As a photographer specialised in outdoor and adventure sports, I take a lot of photographs.
-If I’ve learnt anything in the time spent photographing elite athletes, it’s that it helps to have a really efficient means to manage my images when I’m back at my computer (both to support how quickly it takes me to process my photographs, plus limit the space they take up on my hard drive).
+As a photographer specialised in outdoor adventure sports and athletes, I take a lot of photographs.
+It’s key I have an efficient means to manage my images when I’m back at my computer (both to support how quickly it takes me to process my photographs, plus limit the space they take up on my hard drive).

 Six steps you can follow to efficiently manage your photographs online.
 (Not my full professional workflow but a suitable process I’d suggest for people with a passion for photography who take a lot of photographs and are interested in managing them effectively).